canonical/juju-doctor/docs/how-to/contribute-a-builtin.md

     bar: str
 ```

-This would enforce the following API in a RuleSet:
+This enforces the expected API and will raise a ValidationError for unexpected keys:

 ```yaml
 name: My builtin